Celiac Disease: Pathogenesis, Symptoms, and Lifelong Management

 Understanding the Autoimmune Mechanism

-Celiac disease, sometimes referred to clinically as gluten-sensitive enteropathy or celiac sprue, is a severe and chronic autoimmune disorder.
-Unlike food allergies, which involve an immediate histamine response (such as an anaphylactic reaction to peanuts), or simple food intolerances, which primarily cause localized digestive discomfort, Celiac disease triggers a complex immunological cascade.
-When an individual with this genetic predisposition ingests gluten, their immune system mistakenly identifies the protein complex as a hostile pathogen.
-This triggers an aggressive inflammatory response that does not attack the gluten itself, but rather the healthy tissue of the host's own small intestine.
+Celiac disease — you may also see it called gluten-sensitive enteropathy or celiac sprue — is a severe and chronic autoimmune disorder.
+It's not a food allergy, which would trigger an immediate histamine response like the anaphylactic reaction to peanuts, and it's not a simple food intolerance that mostly causes localized digestive discomfort.
+Celiac disease is something more complex: when someone with this genetic predisposition eats gluten, their immune system misidentifies the protein complex as a dangerous pathogen.
+What follows is an aggressive inflammatory response — but it doesn't attack the gluten.
+It attacks the body's own small intestine.

-The primary casualty of this autoimmune attack are the intestinal villi.
-Villi are microscopic, hair-like projections that densely line the mucosal wall of the small bowel.
-Their biological purpose is to dramatically increase the surface area of the intestine, allowing for the efficient absorption of macronutrients, vitamins, and minerals into the bloodstream.
-In a patient with active Celiac disease, the sustained inflammatory response leads to a condition known as "villous atrophy."
-The villi become severely inflamed, blunted, and eventually entirely flattened.
-Consequently, the intestine loses its capacity to absorb nutrients, leading to profound systemic malnutrition regardless of the volume or quality of food the patient consumes.
+The main target of this autoimmune attack is the intestinal villi — the microscopic, hair-like projections that densely line the mucosal wall of the small bowel.
+Their job is to massively increase the intestine's surface area, enabling efficient absorption of macronutrients, vitamins, and minerals into the bloodstream.
+In someone with active Celiac disease, the sustained inflammatory response triggers a condition known as villous atrophy: the villi become severely inflamed, blunted, and eventually flatten completely.
+Once that happens, the intestine simply can't absorb nutrients properly, leading to profound systemic malnutrition no matter how much or how well you eat.

 Medical illustration comparing healthy intestinal villi with the blunted villi characteristic of severe Celiac disease